Eastbourne Town F.C.: Devonshire Park (1881–1886)

-Originally a cricket ground, Devonshire Park opened its gates in 1874, with Tennis courts added in 1879.
-Devonshire Park FC being formed in 1881, played on a grass pitch here the same time the South of England Championships tournament started.
+Originally a cricket ground, Devonshire Park opened its gates in 1874, with tennis courts added in 1879.
+Devonshire Park FC, being formed in 1881, played on a grass pitch here the same time the South of England Championships tournament started.

 The first recorded game played here by Devonshire Park was on 12 November 1881 versus New College, a game which Devonshire Park lost 5 - 0.

-After 5 years as the tournament became popular, both the football team and cricket team moved 500 meters northwest to the newly opened Saffrons Field.
+After 5 years, as the tournament became popular, both the football team and cricket team moved 500 metres northwest to the newly opened Saffrons Field.

 Devonshire Park is still open and is the current venue for the annual Eastbourne International tennis tournament.

 The Saffrons (1886–present)

 Eastbourne Town currently play their home games at The Saffrons, Compton Place Road, Eastbourne, East Sussex, BN21 1EA.
 Located in Eastbourne town centre, a 5-minute walk from Eastbourne Railway Station.

-Eastbourne Town have played football here since 1886, when the then Devonshire Park Football Club moved grounds from their former namesake (now the venue for the Eastbourne International tennis tournament).
+Eastbourne Town have played football here since 1886, when the then Devonshire Park Football Club moved grounds from their former namesake (now the venue for the Eastbourne International Tennis Tournament).

 The ground is enclosed with a cricket pitch, hockey pitch and grass bowls surrounding three sides of the ground, all of which share a clubhouse.
 There is a capacity limit of 3,000 spectators and seating for 200.

-The gate house at the Meads Road end was built in 1914.
+The gatehouse at the Meads Road end was built in 1914.
 1994 Also saw the main stand and floodlights installed.
-There is also an uninterrupted view of the Town Hall, the chimes are often heard during home games.
+There is also an uninterrupted view of the Town Hall; the chimes are often heard during home games.